PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/DS1_IntroductionToDataScience/IntroToR.md

+---
+sort: 4
+---
 ﻿# Data Science 1, lesson 1: Workshop - Introduction to R

 This lessons is about installing & understanding the R and R-studio software suite to do statistical analysis.

 ## 0) Get R
 In order to run swirl, you must have R 3.1.0 or later installed on your computer.
 If you need to install R, you can do so [here](https://cran.rstudio.com/)

 For help installing R, check out one of the following videos (courtesy of Roger Peng at Johns Hopkins University):